VEGOILS-Palm drops from 5-month top on gloomy global outlook

 * Market buying has been overdone

-* EU debt crisis, US deficit reduction problems stir concerns (Updates prices, comments)
+* EU debt crisis, US deficit reduction problems stir concerns (Adds details)

 KUALA LUMPUR, Nov 21 Malaysian palm oil dropped on Monday from a five-month high hit last week on concerns buying was overdone, while the euro zone debt crisis and an apparent failure by the U.S. politicians to agree on a deficit reduction plan also hurt sentiment.

-The gloomy economic climate pushed palm below 3,200 ringgit although strong fundamentals such as exports data issued by cargo surveryors and La-Nina driven rains are expected to provide support.
+The palm oil market was still above 3,200 ringgit on strong exports data issued by a cargo surveyor and concerns of the developing La Nina-driven rains that may stall harvesting in top producers Indonesia and Malaysia.

-"External factors are putting a lot of pressure on the Malaysian market, especially the drop in European equity market due to lingering doubts on the euro zone crisis," said a trader with a foreign commodities brokerage.
+"The market is divided between potentially bullish fundamentals and the overwhelming global economic scenario.
+But there is some profit-taking today as the market has been overdone," said a trader with a foreign commodities brokerage.

-Benchmark February palm oil futures on the Bursa Malaysia Derivatives Exchange closed 1.8 percent lower at 3,191 ringgit ($1,000) per tonne.
+By the midday break, benchmark February palm oil futures on the Bursa Malaysia Derivatives Exchange dropped 1.2 percent at 3,208 ringgit ($1,014.387) per tonne.
 Prices touched a peak of 3,270 on Friday, a level not seen since June 15.

-Overall traded volumes stood at 32,418 lots at 25 tonnes each, higher than the usual 25,000 lots as activity picked up from the midday break.
+Overall traded volumes stood at 7,643 lots at 25 tonnes each, compared to the usual 12,500 lots as demand in the cash market was slow for the day.

 Reuters analyst Wang Tao said palm oil will retrace to 3,134 ringgit per tonne, as indicated by its wave pattern and a Fibonacci retracement analysis.